-I. DISCIPLINE LEVELS
+I. DISCIPLINE CONSEQUENCES

-A. Level 1 Discipline:
+A. Level 1 Consequence :

-- Level 1 discipline is used for minor acts of misconduct which interfere with the good order of school. - Following appropriate teacher intervention, students may be referred to an administrator. - Consequences range from administrative conference to three (3) days of In-school-Isolation (ISI).
+- Level 1 consequences are used for minor acts of misconduct which interfere with the good order of school. - Following appropriate teacher intervention, students may be referred to an administrator. - Consequences range from administrative conference to three (3) days of In-school-Isolation (ISI).

-B. Level 2 Discipline:
+B. Level 2 Consequence:

-- Level 2 discipline offenses are intermediate acts of misconduct. - Students should be referred to an administrator. - Consequences range from In-School Isolation (ISI) to five (5) days Out-of-School Suspension (OSS). - Repeated violations of any Level 2 offense may result in that violation being considered a Level 3 offense which may result in long term suspension/expulsion.
+Level 2 consequences are used for intermediate acts of misconduct.

+- Students should be referred to an administrator. - Consequences range from In-School Isolation (ISI) to five (5) days Out-of-School Suspension (OSS). - Repeated violations of the student code of conduct that are deemed as intermediate acts of misconduct may result in a Level 3 consequence.
+Please note that Level 3 consequences could result in long term suspension/expulsion.

-C. Level 3 Discipline:
+C. Level 3 Consequence:

-- Level 3 discipline offenses are serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property and other acts of serious misconduct. - Students must be referred to an administrator.
+Level 3 consequences are used for serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property and other acts of serious misconduct.

+- Students must be referred to an administrator.
 Administrators will notify their supervisor and law enforcement agencies as deemed appropriate.
 Consequences range from out-of-school suspension to permanent expulsion. - NOTE: Any misconduct that threatens the health, safety, or well-being of others may result in immediate suspension of the student from the school and/or school- sponsored activities for up to ten (10) school days, pending disciplinary investigation of the allegations.